Fixpoint Node Selection Query Languages for Trees: The Query Language

 Finally, to denote the nodes having a $\ared$ sibling that follows it in the sequence of right siblings, and such that all siblings along such sequence have a $\ablue$ descendant, we can use the following query:

 The formal semantics of \muXPath is defined by considering sibling trees as interpretation structures.
-To specify the semantics of equations, we introduce second order variable assignments.
+In addition, we need second order variable assignments to interpret variables.
 A \emph{(second order) variable assignment} $\rho$ on a tree $T=(\Dom[T],\Int[T]{\cdot})$ is a mapping that assigns to variables of $\X$ sets of nodes in $\Dom[T]$.
-To specify the semantics of a \muXPath query $X:\F$ relative to a sibling tree $T$ and a variable assignment $\rho$, we consider a partial order $\preceq$ of the fixpoint blocks in $\F$, and proceed by induction on $\preceq$.
-Consider now the induction step dealing with the fixpoint block $F_i\in\F$.
-The role of this step is to provide the semantics of $F_i$ in terms of a variable assignment $\{X_1/\E_1,\dots,X_n/\E_n\}$, where $X_1,\ldots,X_n$ are all the variables defined in $F_i$ and $\E_1,\ldots,\E_n$ are the sets of nodes of $T$ associated to such variables by the assignment.
-The semantics of $F_i$, denoted $\Intval{T}{\rho}{{F_i}}$, is specified as shown in Figure~\ref{fig:semantics}, where: \begin{itemize} \item The semantics of $A$, $\lnot\varphi$, $\varphi_1\land\varphi_2$, $\varphi_1\lor\varphi_2$, $\DIAM{P}{\varphi}$, and $\BOX{P}{\varphi}$ is the usual one. \item The semantics of a variable $X$ depends on whether $X$ is defined in $F_i$ or not.
-In the former case, it is simply given by the variable assignment $\rho$; otherwise, it is determined by the variable assignment of block $F_j$ in which $X$ is defined.
-Observe that $F_j$ precedes $F_i$ in the partial order $\preceq$. \item The semantics of a least fixpoint block $\LFP{X_1\doteq\varphi_1,\dots, X_n\doteq\varphi_n}$ is the variable assignment $\{X_1/\E_1^\mu,\dots,X_n/\E_n^\mu\}$, where $(\E_1^\mu,\dots,\E_n^\mu)$ is the intersection of all solutions of the fixpoint block, where each solution is an $n$-tuple of sets of nodes of $T$, and the intersection is done component-wise.
+With this notion we can now interpret \XPath node expression extended with second-order variables used in the body of equations as in Figure~\ref{fig:semantics-ne}.
+Now we turn to \muXPath fixpoint blocks.
+The semantics of a least fixpoint block $\LFP{X_1\doteq\varphi_1,\dots, X_n\doteq\varphi_n}$ is the variable assignment $\{X_1/\E_1^\mu,\dots,X_n/\E_n^\mu\}$, where $(\E_1^\mu,\dots,\E_n^\mu)$ is the intersection of all solutions of the fixpoint block \cite{Tars55}.
+Note that each solution is an $n$-tuple of sets of nodes of $T$, and the intersection is done component-wise.
 Formally: